antoniorobertojr/Docker-Celery-FastApi-Stocks/README.md

 This is a Python project to predict if the price over the next 7 trading days will go up or down.
 The closer the value is to one, the greater the chance that the price will rise.
-The response also returns the train and tests accuracy and precision, validated using a method that respect the time series order.
+The response also returns the train and tests accuracy and precision, validated using a method that respects the time series order.

 ## Installation